23 January – 31 March 2019

 Commanding immediate attention on the ground floor of Parasol unit is We Were Ugly, 2017, a long and thickly executed mixed-media artwork that covers almost the entire length of the gallery wall, together with a selection of smaller paintings and assemblage sculptures.
 First shown at Kyoto Art Centre, Japan, for the Culture City of East Asia 2017 exhibition, We Were Ugly consists of 17 panels and is 20.4 metres long, making it the artist’s largest work to date.
 A sea of horrified eyes and monstrous screaming skulls are seen fleeing in terror from the torturous flames of an atomic bomb in this powerfully immersive work, which references the tumultuous history of political conflicts and wars throughout Korea, China and Japan.
 Hyon Gyon uses the past tense in her title to imply hope for the future amid the political unrest in this part of the world.

 In the first-floor gallery, Hyon Gyon presents recent paintings and sculptures which she has made specifically for this solo exhibition at Parasol unit.
-A number of these works were made using sgraffito, a technique of scratching through a top surface, perhaps of plaster, to reveal lower layers of contrasting painted colours.
+A number of these works were made using sgraffito, a technique of scratching through a top surface of lime mortar to reveal lower layers of contrasting painted colours.
 Such works are created by subtraction rather than addition.

-Curated by Ziba Ardalan, Founder/Director of Parasol unit, the Hyon Gyon exhibition is accompanied by a comprehensive publication and a tailored programme of related educational events.
+Curated by Ziba Ardalan, Founder, Artistic and Executive Director of Parasol unit, the Hyon Gyon exhibition is accompanied by a comprehensive publication and a tailored programme of related educational events.

 NOTES FOR EDITORS